gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md

 1. Configure `Prometheus` to "reuse" the `pv` from the old Prometheus's `pvc`.
 An init container will be temporarily needed for this migration.
     This ensures that no data is lost and provides a clean migration.
-1. Any extension or monitoring configuration that is not migrated to the [promethues-operator] right away will be collected and added to an `additionalScrapeConfig`.
+1. Any extension or monitoring configuration that is not migrated to the [prometheus-operator] right away will be collected and added to an `additionalScrapeConfig`.
 Once all extensions and components have migrated, this can be dropped.

 ## Alternatives